-For this year’s 16 Days of Activism Against Gender-based Violence (November 25 to December 10), Women’s Health Goulburn North East (WHGNE) is advocating for communities to move beyond awareness raising, and towards tangible action, weaving women’s rights and gender equality into our everyday behaviour, practice and the economic, cultural and social fabric of our communities.
+For this year’s 16 Days of Activism Against Gender-based Violence (November 25 to December 10), Women’s Health Goulburn North East (WHGNE) is supporting communities to move beyond awareness raising, and towards tangible action, weaving women’s rights and gender equality into our lives, work, communities and world.

 Our campaign this year is designed to encourage as much community participation and ownership of this transformative work across the Goulburn Valley and north-east Victoria region as possible.